Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Florida

 Citation: Ann.
 Stat. § 383.14; DCF Oper.
 Proc. # 170-8

 The Department of Health shall promote the identification and screening of all newborns in this State and their families for environmental risk factors such as low income, poor education, maternal and family stress, emotional instability, substance abuse, and other high-risk conditions associated with increased risk of infant mortality and morbidity to provide early intervention, remediation, and prevention services, including, but not limited to, parent support and training programs, home visitation, and case management.
 Identification, perinatal screening, and intervention efforts shall begin prior to and immediately following the birth of the child by the attending health-care provider.
-Such efforts shall be conducted in hospitals, perinatal centers, county health departments, school health programs that provide prenatal care, and birthing centers, and reported to the Office of Vital Statistics.
+Such efforts shall be conducted in hospitals, perinatal centers, county health departments, school health programs that provide prenatal care, and birthing centers and be reported to the Office of Vital Statistics.

 • The mother's substance use needs: